9 Days / From $3,999 / Call: 1-888-565-7158

 Reserve This Trip

 We start with a taste of the beautiful west coast mountain terrain and deep powder near Sapporo.
-Explore the trees before touring out of Kiroro, Teine, and Sapporo Kokusai to untouched powder bowls.
+Explore the trees before touring out of Teine, and Sapporo Kokusai to untouched powder bowls.
 Refuel each night with delicious Japanese dishes at our guides favorite local restaurants.
-Feel like sampling the local beers, wine or sake?
+Feel like sampling the local beers or sake?
 That’s all included with your trip.

-Day 1: 4 PM meeting at Chitose airport, travel to Otaru, hotel check-in, welcome/trip intro, dinner hosted by your guides.
+Day 1: Afternoon group meeting at Chitose airport, travel to Otaru in our private van, hotel check-in, meet your guides, welcome/trip intro, dinner hosted by your guides.

 Day 2-8: 7 days of exploring some of our favorite destinations in Hokkaido.
 Soak in the hot springs.
 Hosted dinners each evening.